-Like Box for Office, Box Edit allows you to modify and save Box files with Microsoft Office.
+Like Box for Office, Box Tools allows you to modify and save Box files with Microsoft Office.
 However, instead of opening files from Office on your desktop, this browser add-on provides an option to edit files with an Office program from the Box web client.
 Additionally, it has an added feature that allows you to create brand new Box files with Word.

-For additional information about how to install Box Tools in order to use Box Edit, please see: Opening and Editing Files with Box Edit
+For additional information about how to install Box Tools in order to use Box Edit, please see: Opening and Editing Files with Box Tools

 In addition to Box Drive and the Web App, Box also offers Box Sync (for Windows and MacOS only), an application that gives you the ability to access, manage, and edit files directly from your desktop, without the use of a web browser.
 For more information about how to download and install Box Sync, see: Installing Box Sync

 Learn how to Mark content for Box Sync.

 You must be an owner, co-owner or editor in order to sync content to your desktop with Box Sync.
 You can not disable Box Sync for a specific folder or collaborator.

 For more information on how to use and troubleshoot Box Sync, see: Box Sync